andotherstuff/garland-protocol/garland-v0.1.md

 ### 9.4 Chain Traversal and History

 The complete history is recoverable by walking the chain backward from the head.
-Each commit's `prev` tag leads to its predecessor until reaching the genesis commit (which has no `prev` tag or a null value).
+Each commit's `prev` tag leads to its predecessor until reaching the genesis commit, which omits the `prev` tag entirely.

 ```
 HEAD ──prev──► Commit N-1 ──prev──► Commit N-2 ──prev──► ... ──prev──► Genesis